-Normally, the employment terms and conditions are protected and employees are entitled to any pay rises and improvements in terms and conditions given during their leave.
+Normally, the employment terms and conditions are protected and employees are entitled to any pay rises and improvements in terms and conditions given during the leave.

 Pension contributions usually stop if a period of leave is unpaid, unless your contract says otherwise.
-For example, unpaid periods of maternity leave or parental leave.
+For example, during unpaid periods of maternity leave or parental leave.

-Employees continue to build up holiday entitlement and can take any holiday they’ve accrued (built up) before or after their leave.
+Employees continue to build up holiday entitlement and can take any holiday they’ve accrued (built up) before or after the leave.

 Returning to work

 - Paternity Leave

 - 4 weeks or less of parental leave

 Similar means the job has the same or better terms and conditions.
 If the employee unreasonably refuses to take the similar job the employer can take this as their resignation.

 Employees have the same redundancy rights as their colleagues while on maternity, adoption, paternity or parental leave.

 Employees have the right to be offered any suitable alternative job if they’re selected for redundancy (even if other colleagues are more suitable for the role) while on maternity, adoption or paternity leave.

 An employee can only be made redundant if the employer can clearly justify doing it - eg a part of the business closes and everyone in that section is made redundant.
 There are other rules for employers when making staff redundant.